NozomuIkuta/chibivite/README.md

+> [!WARNING]
+> This project is currently under heavy development.

-# chibivite
+# chibivite ⚡

-chibivite is an online guidebook to implement minimal [Vite](https://vitejs.dev/) from scratch.
+chibivite (a compound word of Japanese word for "tiny tot" and French word for "fast", pronounced `/tʃibʲivit/`) is a minimal implementation of [Vite](https://vitejs.dev/).

+Read [the online guidebook](https://nozomuikuta.github.io/chibivite/) to learn more.